dr-leo/pandaSDMX/doc/usage.rst

 .. ipython:: python

     cat_resp.url

+The HTTP headers returned by the SDMX server are availble as well (new in version 0.2.2):

+.. ipython:: python

+    cat_resp.http_headers

 Note that categorisations, categoryschemes, and many other artefacts from the SDMX information model are represented by